Ajr-r/COMPI/MISC.md

 !!
 Trying to erase a element in a array which is for loop it will skip the next element after erasing due to index relocation better to store the wanted value in diff array

-!!sometime if the getline() is not working properly use cin.ignore()
+!!sometime if the getline() is not working properly use cin.ignore(), also cin.ignore() sometime remove the first element

 !!find function in unordered set is faster than binary search